As the new HTML5 semantic container tags are to

 <mark> element should be used to highlight search responses.

 The URL input type is designed to take web addresses, such as entering your portfolio URL into a form.

 <label for=portfolio accesskey=p>Your website portfolio:</label>

 Again it is not so much about how this element looks, as to the fact that the browser now recognizes that a URL should be entered into the field.
 The browser could validate this information, lock off or present certain keys (the iPhone presents a

 Like the URL element discussed above, the eMail input is designed to take addresses:

 <label for=email accesskey=e>Your eMail address:</label>

-Browsers will understand that this field is designed to take eMails and validates any data the user enters.
+Browsers will understand that this field is designed to take eMail addresses, and will validate any data the user enters.